There are a number of important rules of composition in photography.

 Some cameras allow you to see an overlay of the Golden Ratio or the Golden Ratio on your viewfinder.
 Lightroom also has overlays to help you crop images using the Golden Rule.

-8. Movement Left to Right
+14. Capture Movement from Left to Right

 We read images like we read text, from left to right.
 Movement in a photograph should also move left to right in the frame.
 This compositional rule is particularly important for wildlife and sports/action photographers.